algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 #### C. Accessibility

-The interface is accessible by
+The interface is accessible by the blending manager of the House Krug by installing the application on their computer or phone.

 ### IV.
 Success evaluation